WGBH-MLA/AAPB2/app/views/primary_source_sets/urban-crisis.md

 - [The Struggles of the Auto Industry (1980)](/primary_source_sets/urban-crisis/02-e702335a440)
 - [Why Vietnam (1965)](/primary_source_sets/urban-crisis/03-507-gt5fb4xb92)

 Then ask them to make a diagram or flowchart to depict the causal processes that created urban decay in the late 1970s and early 1980s.
-Ideally, this schematic should show some of the “chain reactions” that took place in the postwar decades and depict how different causes reinforced each other.
+Ideally, this schematic should show some of the chain reactions that took place in the postwar decades and depict how different causes reinforced each other.
 Students can either write their maps on paper or use a free concept mapping tool on the internet.

 2) Ask students to watch the following sources: